emilsw/ew/full-time.md

 * [Quimbee](https://www.emilsw.com/case-studies/quimbee): More than 2X increase in MRR and 3X in conversion rate in one year (recently named the #9 fastest growing education company in the US by Inc magazine)
 * [Example E-commerce A/B test I designed](https://www.emilsw.com/case-studies/theyconvert): +12.33% increase in revenue per visitor (worth almost extra $3,000,000 in annual revenue)

-Looking to swith from consulting to full time product work to leave a bigger impact and achieve remarkable results with a great team.
+Looking to switch from consulting to full-time product work to leave a bigger impact and achieve remarkable results with a great team.

 I see myself as an IC and/or in a management role.

 My main strengths and focuses are in growth strategies, online experiment design, UX research and data analysis.

-But I have hands on experience in most disciplines of digital growth and product development (SEO, PPC, email marketing, outreach, lead generation, contention creation, UX/UI design, web development etc.)
+But I have hands-on experience in most disciplines of digital growth and product development (SEO, PPC, email marketing, outreach, lead generation, contention creation, UX/UI design, web development etc.)

 Which makes me [T-shaped](https://buffer.com/resources/t-shaped-marketer)